therealhackmeehan/ubacktest_docs/src/content/docs/Deployment/monitor.md

 ### Monitoring via Alpaca

 To stay updated on your trading algorithms, you can monitor the **Alpaca dashboard**.
 While the dashboard provides a good overview of your trades, it won't show details about errors or edge cases.
-For that, you’ll need to refer to the **cloud logs** for more comprehensive information.
+For that, you’ll need to refer to the **Cloud Logs** for more comprehensive information.

 You can view your recent trades directly on the main Alpaca dashboard, under **Recent Orders**: